 Professor Tony Ryan OBE is a Professor of Physical Chemistry at the University of Sheffield and the founding Director of the Grantham Centre for Sustainable Futures.
+He also supervises a number of Grantham Scholars.

 His focus is on the global food, water and energy nexus challenge.
 Challenges from this nexus are varied.
 They include feeding a growing world population and harnessing the power of the sun for renewable energy.